All photos and videos on this page are a work in progress. Everything you see is subject to change.

 T1 is not the final name for the game.
 We haven’t decided on a name we’re super happy with yet, so we’re referring to it as T1 until we decide on something we like.

 However, there is a bit of a story behind the name “T1”.
-The Last of Us is one of Matthew’s favorite games and is one of the main games that encouraged him to pursue game development.
-The Last of Us used T1 as their working title, so as a sneaky way to pay tribute, Matthew decided to use the same working title.
+The Last of Us is one of Mae’s favorite games and is one of the main games that encouraged them to pursue game development.
+The Last of Us used T1 as their working title, so as a sneaky way to pay tribute, Mae decided to use the same working title.
 I guess it could also mean “Telekinesis 1”, but that’s not as exciting.

 Who is making the game?